 I have worked in various capacities in the mental health field, as a Therapeutic Staff Support working with children and adolescents struggling with emotional and behavioral challenges, as well as a Service Coordinator working with homeless adults.
-I currently see adult, Austin area women from a wide range of backgrounds for individual counseling.
+I currently see Austin area adults from a wide range of backgrounds for individual counseling.

 My Therapeutic Approach

 My style is authentically warm, engaged, collaborative, and empathic.
 I stay fully present and partnered with each client throughout our work together.
 My practice is grounded in attachment-based, experiential models that incorporate body, emotion, and meaning-making of experience.